 The next major step in a cite check is to locate the sources cited in your footnotes.
-The Bluebook requires citation to print sources "unless there is a digital copy of the source available that is authenticated, official, or an exact copy of the printed source" (this often means a PDF, though an authenticated or official source can be a website if the governing authority has designated it as such) (see Rule 18).
-If you know where to look for the print (or PDF) version of the most common types of sources, you can locate these quickly before moving on to sources that are not as common.
+The Bluebook requires citation to print sources "unless there is a digital copy of the source available that is authenticated, official, or an exact copy of the printed source" (this often means a PDF, though it can be a website if the governing authority has designated it as such).
+See Rule 18 for more information.

 Working from home: Be sure to read the Access to Databases Guide carefully for information on accessing licensed database resources.

-Knowing where to look for the most common types of sources: Each of the tabs in the box below provide tips on locating a common type of source found in cite checks.
+Knowing where to look: Each of the tabs in the box below provides tips on locating a common type of source found in cite checks.

-Please see the "Using the Library Catalogs" box at the bottom of this column if you are not already familiar with searching a library's online catalog.
+Please see the "Using the Library Catalogs" box at the bottom of this column for more information about using UC Library Search.

-When using the UCLA Catalog, it is important to realize that the catalog includes titles of books, names of journals, and titles of government documents, but does not contain the titles of individual articles published in a journal.
-So, if you are looking for this article:
+When using UC Library Search, it is important to realize that the catalog includes titles of books, names of journals, and titles of government documents, but it does not reliably contain the titles of individual articles published in a journal.

-You should search the catalog for the journal title (Harvard Law Review), NOT the title of Prof. Volokh’s article (Medical Self-Defense . . .).
+To locate the article, search the catalog for the journal title (Harvard Law Review) and NOT the title of Prof. Volokh’s article (Medical Self-Defense . . .).